serendipity325/Python/Machine Learning/Multi-layer Perceptron/README.md

 2. Multi-layer Perceptron

     I used Multi-layer perceptron to classify the target variable of test data.
-    I converted the target values them using one-hot encoding.
+    I converted the target values as binary vectors using one-hot encoding.

 3. KFold Cross Validation